-Later on these Veeps were destroyed by the heavy enemy fire in the neighbourhood of Hartenstein, Oosterbeek.
+Later on these Veeps were destroyed by the heavy enemy fire in the neighbour hood of Hartenstein, Oosterbeek.
 The problem was, that these radio’s could not dug in, like other radio’s, like the WS 22.
-Power consumption was that much, that even the motor of the jeep had to run, for the power consumption.
+Power consumption was that much, that even the motor of the jeep had to run, delivering the power consumption.

 Some pictures of a VEEP, displayed at a exposition at Hartenstein Airborne museum in 1991.

 Also, to lead the airplanes, towing their gliders, to the right position of the landing zones, an Eureka/Rebecca installation was used.
 The Eureka mark 2 beacon used at Arnhem was the type TR 3174 with 5 channels at around 220 Mhz.